evxn/water-levels/README.md

 ```
 width   # cardinality of segments set
-level   # current height of the node (water and ground)
+level   # current height of the node (base + water above the base level)
 ```

 Bounding nodes have waterVolume = 0, excessiveWaterVolume = -∞, and baseLevel = ∞.